Can I get a credit card with bad credit?

 If you’re struggling with bad credit, the path to rebuilding your financial health might seem daunting.
-However, one effective tool that can help you on this journey is a specifically designed credit card for bad credit.
+However, there are options to help repair your credit report one step at a time, including credit cards for bad credit.

-Some credit cards are specifically designed for people who have a poor credit history or no credit history at all.
+Also known as credit builder cards, credit cards for bad credit are specifically designed for people who have a poor credit history or no credit history at all.
 These cards are more accessible than traditional credit cards, making them a viable option for those looking to rebuild their credit.
-However, they come with certain limitations that you should be aware of before applying.

 • Lower credit limits: Credit cards for bad credit usually have lower credit limits compared to standard cards.
 This means you won’t be able to borrow as much, which can be a good thing if you’re trying to manage your spending and avoid getting into further debt.